yieldly-finance/yieldly-deterministic-account-generator/README.md

 ![screenshot 2](./docs/2.png)

-Select yes to being able to see your wallets mnemonic, this will generate a 25 word sentence that you will need to note down somewhere.
+Select yes to be able to see your wallets mnemonic, this will generate a 25 word sentence that you will need to note down somewhere.
 After obtaining your wallets mnemonic, run the program as described above and type "1" into the option selection.

 ![screenshot 3](./docs/3.png)